Xmio/triangle/README.md

-## triangle
+## Triangle
-Minimum path sum in a triangle
+This program calculate the minimum path and the sum in a triangle

 ## How to execute
 I have committed the class file to be simple to execute, just move to the target folder and execute java in Calculate class